jiangqy/jiangqy.github.io/_pages/home.md

 Welcome students who are interested in applying for postdoctoral positions, pursuing Ph.D. or Master's degrees, as well as undergraduates who wish to participate in scientific research training or complete their graduation thesis to join <a href="http://www.njustkmg.cn/" target="_blank">our group</a>.
 Please contact <a href="mailto:yyang@njust.edu.cn">Prof. Yang Yang</a>, Prof. <a href="mailto:wlguo@njust.edu.cn">Prof. Wei Li Guo</a>, or Prof. <a href="mailto:jiangqy@njust.edu.cn">Prof. Qing-Yuan Jiang</a> via email.

 ### *News*
+- *One paper was accepted by NeurIPS 2025 (oral), congratulations to Longfei.*
 - Welcome graduate students enrolling in 2026 to join our research group.
 - *Three papers were accepted by IJCAI 2025, congratulations to Xixian, Zhouyang, and Zhihao.*
 - *One paper was accepted by TPAMI, congratulations to Hongpeng.*